Floscopa cf. glomerata

 Please wait a few minutes

-With its spreading, loose growth, Floscopa cf. glomerata fits well in the aquarium midground.
-It appears especially interesting for natural setups that imitate a waterside habitat and where the plant is also allowed to grow emersed.
+With its spreading, loose growth, Floscopa cf. glomerata fits well as a bush in the aquarium midground.
+It does not grow fast towards the water surface and mostly gets about 20 cm tall.
+With its narrow, long leaves, it has a more delicate appearance than Floscopa cf. scandens.
+The plant appears especially interesting for natural setups that imitate a waterside habitat and where the plant is also allowed to grow emersed.
 Also making the plant bloom would be worth a try.
 Conspicuous inflorescences with numerous small purple flowers are known from the species Floscopa glomerata.